-To ensure that each team’s goals aligns with your company’s overarching goals, make sure your company’s goals solve your customers’ pain points.
+A key component of business operations?
+Make sure your company goals solve your customers’ pain points.
 From there, align each team’s goals with your company’s goals.

 In your internal wiki, you can document your company’s goals and each team’s goals so everyone can stay focused on achieving them at all times.

 3. Create structure for you teams